Best Magic Tricks Ever Created

-As professional full-time magicians, we have seen a lot of magic in our lives and could easily make a good list for you.
-However, we wanted to open this up to someone that has a bit of a time-machine to past eras of magic.
+After performing thousands of magic shows, we have seen A LOT of magic in our lives and could make a great list for you of the best magic tricks ever.
+However, we wanted to open this up to someone that has even more of a time-machine to past eras of magic.
 He's a magic historian and theater scholar, as well as a University teacher.
-In addition, he wrote his Ph.D. dissertation on magic during the French Belle Epoque which is arguably the era of the height of magic performance.
+In addition, he wrote his Ph.D. dissertation on magic during the French Belle Epoque which is arguably the era of the height of magic performance and illusions.
 Read on...

 Top 10 Greatest Magic Tricks of All Time